No military targets in Ukraine village hit by ‘inhuman’ Russian missile strike, officials say | KRDO

 “I am convinced that in the future this will give us a basis to collect all the evidence and bring the guilty Russian military to justice,” he said, adding that the attack was being investigated as a “violation of the laws and customs of war.”

+In a post on Telegram, Terekhov said that a three-story residential building was destroyed in Kharkiv and two apartment buildings were damaged but that two people had been rescued by emergency services.

+At least 16 people were injured, including an 11-month-old baby, said Syniehubov.
+The child who died was 10 years old, he said.

-Dozens of residents had gathered at the cafe to mourn the death of a local Ukrainian soldier when the missile ripped through the building, completely destroying it, Ukrainian officials said.
+Dozens of residents had gathered Thursday at the cafe in Hroza to mourn the death of a local Ukrainian soldier when the missile ripped through the building, completely destroying it, Ukrainian officials said.

 The soldier had previously been buried in the city of Dnipro, but his relatives wanted him to be reburied in the village where he was originally from, Dmytro Chubenko, spokesperson for the Kharkiv Regional Prosecutor’s Office, told Ukrainian media outlet RBC.
 The blast killed several members of the soldier’s family including his son, Chubenko said.